NewEraCracker/LOIC/README.md

 ## INFO

+> please get in touch with me via ybenson96@gmail.com, i will love to be a contributor to this project.

 Low Orbit Ion Cannon (**LOIC**) is an open source network stress tool, written in C#.
 LOIC is based on Praetox's LOIC project at https://sourceforge.net/projects/loic/ .